Logo of Big Brother Mouse, publishing books in Laos

 Noy, an art student in Vientiane, is one of our artists.
 We'll start with the simplest part of the question.
 Laos has many talented artists.
 We've held two art contests at the Children's Cultural Center in Luang Prabang.
 The winner of each contest has now illustrated several books for us.
 In our office, we're building a small library of art books, which our staff uses to get new ideas and improve their techniques.
 Visiting artists also sometimes offer suggestions.
 Nearly all of our illustrated books contain art by a Laotian.
 (The exceptions are a few books we've reprinted from elsewhere.)

-Writing talent has been harder to find.
-People learn to write a good book by reading good books, and by writing a lot and getting feedback on their writing.
-None of those things happens routinely in Laos.
+Skilled writers are harder to find.
+People learn to write a good book by reading good books, by writing a lot, and getting feedback on their writing.
+None of that happens routinely in Laos.
 By publishing a variety of books, we'll help improve that situation.
 In the meantime, we have developed a mixture of sources for books:

 * Local Lao writers, especially college students, have written traditional stories, alphabet books, and other beginner-level books.
-Some of them are now working on books for older readers.
+Some have gone on to write books for older readers.

-* Some books have been written for Big Brother Mouse by non-Laotions, including Sasha, who founded the project, and Jane Burren of Australia, who has helped us with whatever we need.
+* Some books have been written for Big Brother Mouse by non-Laotians, including Sasha Alyson, who founded the project, and Jane Burren of Australia, who has helped us with whatever we need.

-* We've translated and reprinted a beautiful story, Wolf Mountain, that was originally published in Cambodia by Domrei Sor, a project similar to ours.
-We're talking with other Asian publishers about sharing more work.
+* We've translated and reprinted a beautiful story, Wolf Mountain, that was originally published by Domrei Sor, a literacy organization in Cambodia.

-* Another excellent book, The Monk and the Trees, was published in Laos in 1999 by a French NGO, CIDSE.
-It has been out of print for several years, and we received permission to reprint it.
-Several other good books have been published in Laos over the years; we hope to bring some of them back into print, and get them more widely distributed.
+* Another excellent book, The Monk and the Trees, was published in Laos in 1999 by a French organization, CIDSE.
+It was out of print for several years, and we received permission to reprint it.
+Several other good books have been published in Laos over the years; we have brought some of them back into print, and we're working on others.

 Where did the name "Big Brother Mouse" come from?

-In 2005, when Sasha was working with Khamla, Siphone, and Khout to develop the first books, and meeting with government officials and others to talk about his ideas, the project didn't have a name.
-But he needed a business card, so he made one with simply his name and contact information, and the words "Books that make literacy fun!"
-To make the card reflect that idea, he looked through some computer clip art for an amusing picture, and found a drawing of a mouse looking out of a mousehole.
+In 2005, when Sasha was working with Khamla and Siphone to develop the first books, the organization didn't have a name.
+But he needed a business card when he met people, so he made one with his contact information, and the words "Books that make literacy fun!"
+To make the card reflect that idea, he found an amusing cartoon of a mouse looking out of a mousehole.
 It fit nicely at the bottom of the card.

 In Lao, family terms are often used for people you are close to, even if they aren't related.
 Khamla, Siphone, and Khout called Sasha "ai", which means "big brother" in Laos, because in a Lao family, the older brothers or sisters help their younger siblings.
-By the way, in English "Big Brother" still has some connotations from George Orwell's book 1984, but in Lao, it does not.
+(In English, "Big Brother" still has some connotations from George Orwell's book 1984, but in Lao, it does not.)

 When the first books were ready for press, we needed a publisher name to put on them.
 We tried several ways to combine the word "ai", to show that the project would help children, and the mouse, which showed that we wanted the books fun.
 We finally decided on the name "Ai Nu Noi".
-This actually translates into English as "Little mouse that is a big brother" but that's too long, so we shortened it to "Big Brother Mouse".
+The best English translation was "Big Brother Mouse".

 Where do you get your funding?